ali-vayani/ali-vayani/README.md

-### Hey i'm Ali. i go by pAsta online. i'm a high school senior who's mainly into web/app development but I've been dabbling in ai/ml - ik, so original - a lot more recently.
+### Hey i'm Ali aka pAsta. i'm a high school senior who's mainly into web/app development but I've been dabbling in ai/ml - ik, so original - a lot more recently.

 What i'm familiar w/
   - HTML, CSS (Tailwind CSS), JS (ofc)